PataphysicalSociety/soupault.app/site/blog/soupault-4.2.0-release.md

 ### Limiting hooks to build profiles

-This is a new feature that border on a bug fix.
-[Page processing hooks](/reference-manual/#page-processing-hooks) were supposed to be configured almost like widgets, so that people don't need to learn two sets of options.
+This is a new feature that borders on a bug fix.
+[Page processing hooks](/reference-manual/#page-processing-hooks) were supposed to be configured almost like widgets so that people don't need to learn two sets of options.
 In fact, internally, a lot of code is shared between widget and hook runners.

 Still, I forgot one thing — support for limiting hooks to [build profiles](/reference-manual/#build-profiles).